 When a meeting is configured so that all attendees dial into an open meeting with the toll or toll-free number, the meeting does not begin until the host dials in, enters the meeting ID, enters the host pin, and presses # to start the meeting.

 Private meetings are good for small to medium-sized sensitive internal discussions or external meetings.
 Private meetings will only begin once the host has joined, and the host must accept each participant before they can enter the meeting.
 Only the meeting host or a delegate can access meeting settings.

 Up to 12 concurrent video streams by presenters are supported in Private meetings.

 Large meetings are ideal for a smaller group of people presenting to a larger audience.
-There is no hard limit, but we typically recommend a Large Meeting when you expect more than 20-30 participants.
+There is no hard limit, but we typically recommend a large meeting when you expect more than 20 to 30 participants.

 In a large meeting, participants are automatically accepted into the meeting without notifications to disturb the presenters.
 Attendees are muted, their video is disabled, and they cannot unmute unless a presenter specifically unmutes them.
 Presenters/Hosts can also turn off mute lock during a large meeting, which allows participants to unmute themselves as needed.
 Access to other meeting settings, such as screen share, content share, and meeting controls are only available for hosts and presenters.
 Chat messages sent by attendees will only be seen by hosts, so you don’t have to worry about backchannel discussions forming.